SamDelgado/samson.js/README.md

 [![Build Status via Travis CI](https://travis-ci.org/SamDelgado/samson.js.svg?branch=master)](https://travis-ci.org/SamDelgado/samson.js)
 [![NPM version](http://img.shields.io/npm/v/samson.js.svg)](https://www.npmjs.org/package/samson.js)

-A performant and easy to learn mobile app framework that will allow you to rapidly build native-like apps that target modern devices (iOS 7+ / Android 4+).
+A performant and easy to learn mobile app framework that will allow you to rapidly build native-like apps that target modern devices (iOS 8+ / Android 4+).
 Used with Browserify, Samson is a great foundation for your next Cordova/Phonegap app.
+Samson uses the 'jquery' and 'jquery-touch-events' npm libraries for perfect touch functionality right out of the box.
 A specific project structure is recommended for maximum productivity.
 Full app examples can be found in the examples folder.

 ## Disclaimer